Morgan Stanley Sells 12,419 Shares of Koppers Holdings Inc. (NYSE:KOP)

 Morgan Stanley lessened its holdings in shares of Koppers Holdings Inc. (NYSE:KOP) by 15.9% in the 1st quarter, according to its most recent filing with the SEC.
 The fund owned 65,646 shares of the specialty chemicals company’s stock after selling 12,419 shares during the period.
 Morgan Stanley’s holdings in Koppers were worth $2,281,000 at the end of the most recent reporting period.

-A number of other large investors have also made changes to their positions in the stock.
-Rubric Capital Management LP increased its position in Koppers by 5,131.4% in the 1st quarter.
-Rubric Capital Management LP now owns 788,268 shares of the specialty chemicals company’s stock worth $27,400,000 after buying an additional 773,200 shares during the period.
+A number of other large investors have also made changes to their positions in KOP.
+Rubric Capital Management LP lifted its holdings in shares of Koppers by 5,131.4% during the first quarter.
+Rubric Capital Management LP now owns 788,268 shares of the specialty chemicals company’s stock worth $27,400,000 after buying an additional 773,200 shares during the last quarter.
 BlackRock Inc. increased its position in Koppers by 6.4% during the first quarter.
 BlackRock Inc. now owns 3,411,367 shares of the specialty chemicals company’s stock worth $118,581,000 after acquiring an additional 204,108 shares during the period.
 Victory Capital Management Inc. boosted its holdings in Koppers by 394.7% in the 1st quarter.
 Victory Capital Management Inc. now owns 227,544 shares of the specialty chemicals company’s stock valued at $7,909,000 after purchasing an additional 181,548 shares during the period.
 LSV Asset Management grew its position in Koppers by 11.9% in the 1st quarter.
 LSV Asset Management now owns 535,225 shares of the specialty chemicals company’s stock worth $18,604,000 after purchasing an additional 57,025 shares during the last quarter.
-Finally, Geode Capital Management LLC increased its holdings in shares of Koppers by 9.9% during the 1st quarter.
-Geode Capital Management LLC now owns 331,386 shares of the specialty chemicals company’s stock worth $11,518,000 after purchasing an additional 29,791 shares during the period.
+Finally, Geode Capital Management LLC grew its position in Koppers by 9.9% in the 1st quarter.
+Geode Capital Management LLC now owns 331,386 shares of the specialty chemicals company’s stock worth $11,518,000 after purchasing an additional 29,791 shares during the last quarter.
 Hedge funds and other institutional investors own 90.63% of the company’s stock.

-A number of analysts have recently issued reports on KOP shares.
-Barrington Research restated a “buy” rating and set a $41.00 price objective on shares of Koppers in a research report on Tuesday, August 10th.
-Compass Point increased their price objective on shares of Koppers from $40.00 to $45.00 and gave the company a “buy” rating in a research note on Monday, May 10th.
-Zacks Investment Research lowered shares of Koppers from a “buy” rating to a “hold” rating in a research report on Thursday, August 12th.
-Finally, Monness Crespi & Hardt raised their price target on shares of Koppers from $40.00 to $45.00 and gave the stock a “buy” rating in a research note on Monday, May 10th.
-One analyst has rated the stock with a hold rating and four have given a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the stock currently has an average rating of “Buy” and a consensus price target of $43.00.
+KOP has been the subject of several recent research reports.
+Compass Point upped their price target on Koppers from $40.00 to $45.00 and gave the company a “buy” rating in a report on Monday, May 10th.
+Monness Crespi & Hardt lifted their price target on shares of Koppers from $40.00 to $45.00 and gave the stock a “buy” rating in a research note on Monday, May 10th.
+Zacks Investment Research downgraded shares of Koppers from a “buy” rating to a “hold” rating in a report on Thursday, August 12th.
+Finally, Barrington Research reissued a “buy” rating and issued a $41.00 target price on shares of Koppers in a research note on Tuesday, August 10th.
+One analyst has rated the stock with a hold rating and four have assigned a buy rating to the company.
+According to MarketBeat.com, Koppers has a consensus rating of “Buy” and a consensus price target of $43.00.

 Koppers Profile